resources

 APPROVED:

-2. Exception: An elementary or elementary school teacher may provide to a student’s parent or legal guardian a suggest list of student supplies for use during the regular school day so that a parent or guardian may furnish, on a voluntary basis, student supplies for student use, provided that, in accordance with state law (§53G-7-503) the following notice is provided with the list: “NOTICE: THE ITEMS ON THIS LIST WILL BE USED DURING THE REGULAR SCHOOL DAY.
+4. may compile and provide to an elementary school student’s parent a suggested list of supplies for use during the regular school day so that a parent may furnish, only on a voluntary basis, the listed supplies for student use; and shall ensure that the list includes the following language before identifying the supplies: “NOTICE: THE ITEMS ON THIS LIST WILL BE USED DURING THE REGULAR SCHOOL DAY.
 THEY MAY BE BROUGHT FROM HOME ON A VOLUNTARY BASIS, OTHERWISE, THEY WILL BE FURNISHED BY THE SCHOOL.”

 ADMINISTRATIVE REGULATION: